-Once you’ve gone through the debt negotiation process, it’s time to create a game plan for moving forward.
+Once you’ve gone through the debt settlement process, it’s time to create a game plan for moving forward.
 Start working on repairing your credit so you can rebound from your debt as quickly as possible.

 Credit repair takes time, so the sooner you begin, the sooner you’ll see results.
 There are a number of ways to remove negative items from your credit report, which will automatically contribute to a higher score.

 On top of fixing your credit, you should also take a look at your finances to understand how you got into so much debt in the first place.
 You can’t help unexpected expenses that crop up because of life, but you can try to prepare for them.
 Pare down your budget so you can put extra money into your savings account for a rainy day.